A new construction of subgroups of big mapping class groups: Combination Theorem

 \section{Combination Theorem}

-In this section, we give a construction that takes as its input a set of indicable subgroups of mapping class groups of surfaces with one boundary component and outputs a new surface whose mapping class group contains a new indicable subgroup of intrinisically infinite type built from the original subgroups.
+In this section, we give a construction that takes as its input a set of indicable subgroups of mapping class groups of surfaces with one boundary component and outputs a new surface whose mapping class group contains a new indicable subgroup, called the $\star$-product, of intrinsically infinite type built from the original subgroups.

-\begin{definition} Given two subgroups $H_1$ and $H_2$ of groups $G_1$ and $G_2$, respectively, the \emph{free product of $G_1$ and $G_2$ with commuting subgroups $H_1$ and $H_2$} is More generally, the free product of $G_1, \ldots, G_n$ with commuting subgroups $H_1, \ldots, H_n$ is \end{definition} These groups are a natural interpolation between free products (where the $H_i$ are trivial) and direct products (where $H_i=G_i$ for all $i$).
-Free products with commuting subgroups arise in many natural contexts.
-For example, graph products of groups are a special kind of free product with commuting subgroups, where $H_i=G_i$ for some indices $i$ and the remaining $H_j$ are trivial.

-We are interested in the case where the $G_i$ are indicable groups and the $H_i$ are the kernels of the surjections to $\Z$.
+\begin{definition} Given two subgroups $H_1$ and $H_2$ of groups $G_1$ and $G_2$, respectively, let More generally, given $G_1, \ldots, G_n$ with subgroups $H_1, \ldots, H_n$, let \end{definition} These groups are an interpolation between free products (where the $H_i$ are trivial) and direct products (where $H_i=G_i$ for all $i$).
+Examples include some right-angled Artin groups and certain graph products.
+We are interested in the case where $G_i$ are indicable groups and the $H_i$ are the kernels of the surjections to $\Z$.

 \begin{lemma} Let $G_1, \dots, G_n$ be indicable groups with surjective maps $f_i\colon G_i \to \Z$, and let $H_i = \ker(f_i)$.
 Then the group $(G_1,H_1) \star \cdots \star (G_n,H_n)$ is also indicable. \end{lemma}